jspaaks/notes-contributor-roles/README.md

 Notes:

-1. I renamed `sdruskat.net:resources` to `sdruskat.net:infrastructure`
-1. I introduced 2 new categories in the sdruskat column:
-    1. `artwork`, this could be the target for `audio`, `video` and `design`
-    2. `other`, to differentiate from the omission case.
 1. mapping `Allcontributors:design` to `sdruskat.net:conceptualization` would feel like a mismatch; even though a designer conceptualizes something, the (visual) design is not what defines the software project
 1. I crossed out podcasts as part of Allcontributors's definition of `audio`, IMO podcasts are `promotion`
 1. All categories from sdruskat.net are actually used as targets in the mapping